 How Science is taught at St Scholastica's

 At St Scholastica’s, our curriculum covers all the areas required in the National Curriculum.
-Through high-quality teaching, we develop the following essential characteristics Science:
+Through high-quality teaching, we develop the following essential characteristics of Science:

 • Biology: Understanding living organisms, their habitats, life cycles, and interdependence.